Temecula, California

 The city of Temecula, forming the southwestern anchor of the Inland Empire region, is approximately 58 mi north of downtown San Diego and 85 mi southeast of downtown Los Angeles.
-Although Temecula is geographically closer to downtown San Diego than downtown Los Angeles, it is considered part of the Greater Los Angeles area.
+Temecula is part of the Greater Los Angeles area.
 Temecula is bordered by the city of Murrieta to the north and the Pechanga Indian Reservation and San Diego County to the south.

-The United States Census Bureau defines an urban area located in the southwestern Inland Empire which is separated from the Los Angeles and Riverside–San Bernardino urban areas, of which Temecula is the principal city: the Temecula–Murrieta–Menifee, CA urban area had a population of 528,991 as of the 2020 census, ranked 81st in the United States.
+Temecula is also the principal city of the Temecula–Murrieta–Menifee, CA urban area, which had a population of 528,991 as of the 2020 census.

 History

 Pre-1800

 The area was inhabited by the Temecula Indians for hundreds of years before their contact with the Spanish missionaries (the people are now generally known as the Luiseños, after the nearby Mission San Luis Rey de Francia).
 Seven bands of Luiseño Indians inhabited the Temecula valley pre-contact: the Pechanga, La Jolla, Soboba, Pala, Rincon, Pauma, and San Luis Rey bands (presently, all of the bands except the San Luis Rey are federally recognized tribes).
 The Pechanga Band of Luiseño believe their ancestors have lived in the Temecula area for more than 10,000 years, though ethnologists think they arrived at a more recent date.
 In Pechanga history, life on Earth began in the Temecula Valley.
 They call it "'Éxva Temeéku", the place of the union of Sky-father, and Earth-mother ("Tuukumit'pi Tamaayowit").
 The Temecula Indians ("Temeekuyam") lived at "Temeekunga", or "the place of the sun".
 Other popular interpretations of the name include "The sun that shines through the mist" or "Where the sun breaks through the mist".

 The first recorded Spanish visit occurred in October 1797, with a Franciscan padre, Father Juan Norberto de Santiago, and Captain Pedro Lisalde.
 Father Santiago kept a journal in which he noted seeing "Temecula ... an Indian village".
 The trip included the Lake Elsinore area and the Temecula Valley.